 She graduated from UC Irvine with Bachelor’s degrees in mechanical and aerospace engineering, comes from a first-generation, low-income background, and is passionate about diversity, equity, and inclusion in aerospace.
 Amy is an NSF GRFP Fellow, Brooke Owens Fellow, Matthew Isakowitz Fellow, Women in Aerospace Scholar, and AIAA Diversity Scholar.

-She is excited to pursue her interest in entrepreneurship and social innovation as a Graduate Assistant at the PKG Center.
+She is excited to pursue her interest in entrepreneurship, social innovation, and civic engagement as a Graduate Assistant at the PKG Center.
 In her free time, she enjoys pursuing her hobbies in fashion, photography, skateboarding, and classical guitar.